 - A failure to meet the Open Enrollment program criteria each year.

-Procedures for revoking an open enrollment program designation
+Procedures for revoking an Open Enrollment Out-of-District Transfer program designation

 - A campus administrator must present reason(s) for recommended revocation to the designee in central administration.